SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

 ## Introduction

-In this how to guide, you will create a new CAP application in SAP Business Application Studio and test your application.
+Now we will setup the SAP Business Application Studio and use it to develop our SAP Cloud Application Programming Model (CAP) application:

 **Persona:** BTP Developer